-- srl_mwmr_t channel = GET_ARG (port_name) defines a local variable associated to a MWMR channel access port.
-The port_name argument corresponds to the port name defined in the task model defined in the DSX/L description. - srl_mwmr_read (channel, local_buffer, size) reads size bytes from the MWMR channel to the local buffer.
+- srl_mwmr_t channel = GET_ARG (port_name) defines a local variable associated to a MWMR channel acces port.
+The port_name argument corresponds to the port name defined in the task model defined in the DSX/L description. - srl_mwmr_read(channel, local_buffer, size) reads size 32-bit words from the MWMR channel to the local buffer.
 The local_buffer argument is a void.
-The size argument must be a multiple of the channel width, and the channel width must be a multiple of 4 bytes. - srl_mwmr_write (channel, local_buffer, size) writes size bytes from the local buffer to the MWMR channel.
+The size argument must be a multiple of the channel width, and the the channel width must be a multiple of 4 bytes. - srl_mwmr_write(channel, local_buffer, size) writes size 32-bit words from the local buffer to the MWMR channel.
 The local_buffer argument is a void.
 The size argument must be a multiple of the channel width, and the channel width must be a multiple of 4 bytes.